cloudmesh-community/hid-sp18-602/project-report/report.md

     fonts, material icons and for other design can be selectively picked from material designs stored at google storage.

-In this frontend, the main.py imports flask and it is the main program that connect the frontend and server calls to the storage.py where StrictRedis of REdis is imported and labels, respective imageurl stored are retrieved.
-The received data from storage,py are then passed on the web page via `render_template()`, this will send the the html page to view and also passes the data required.
-There are 2 views enabled in the webpage.
-The intial view consists of 2 input text box for user to enter location and category.
-This information is routed to `get_yelp_images()` function in mainapp via pubsub client.
-This enables the whole process of extracting photos of the top 10 business from the search results based on the location and term and then store their urls with annotations detected using vision api, in redis storage.
-After that process ends and the redis storage now has the relevant data, the 2nd view is activated with the labels and images as the storage.py functions in the forntend responds.
-Thus each of the services are very much linked to the frontend service, it is like the start and endpoint of the project.
-Once the images with labels are loaded, how many ever times you refresh you don't see a change in the display because the data retrievd via storage.py doesn't change.
+In this frontend, the main.py is developed using python flask and it uses kafka producer and consumer to communicate with the backend service.
 As the frontend service is deployed as a load-balancer service an external IP is provided which enables user to access outside of the cluster through a web-browser.